PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`text`__

-This command edits the content of the message.
+The text is used to edit the content of the message.

 ```css
 .custom_commands edit [text|t|content|data] <command> <discohook_url>